 One of the most dangerous rooms of the house with regard to accidental poisonings is the bedroom, on account of the nightstand next to the bed.
-Many adult dogs and teething puppies sleep in the bed with their humans, and thus have easy access to the drugs on that nightstand.
+Many adult dogs and teething puppies sleep in the bed with their owners, and thus have easy access to the drugs on that nightstand.
 Medications left on counters in kitchens and bathrooms find their way into the stomachs of bored dogs, too.

 If your dog ever does happen to ingest human medication, bring the original container to the veterinarian.
 The original bottle or package can tell you which drug is involved, what strength, how many pills or tablets were in the container, and possibly the manufacturer’s recommendations concerning poisoning.

 Dangerous Drugs For Dogs

 The most common human medications to cause poisoning in dogs include:

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are widely used and readily available — many of these can be purchased over the counter.
 These drugs are used to treat pain, inflammation, and fever in people.
 Examples of NSAIDs include aspirin, ibuprofen, naproxen, and indomethacin.

 In dogs, orally ingested NSAIDs are rapidly absorbed.
 Most achieve peak concentrations in the blood within three hours.
 The most commonly seen side effects of these medications are gastrointestinal irritation and damage to the GI tract.